Score additional coverage at no extra cost with one of the largest insurers in the US.

 Where can I get commercial car insurance from Allstate?

 Allstate sells commercial car insurance in all 50 states, but select coverage isn’t available nationwide.
-For example, some policyholders can’t purchase property damage coverage.
+For example, some policyholders can’t purchase property damage coverage in all areas.

 To find out about coverage in your state, call Allstate at 800-255-7828 or your local Allstate agent.